bazbt3/rssupdatemasto/README.md

 Note: the code can be run with minor modifications to alert independently of a Mastodon account, but it's been years since I did any actual coding, sorry I can't help there.

 To periodically run the script I created a 'cron job' by making a 'crontab' file on my always-on Mac.
 It should run every 3 hours starting at midnight.
-To creat it I had to use the vi editor which was an experience in itself.
+To create it I had to use the vi editor which was an experience in itself.
 Anyway, here it is:
 `0 0,3,6,9,12,15,18,21 * * * cd ~/coding/rssupdatemasto/rssupdatemasto; /usr/local/bin/python3 rssupdatemasto.py`

 No, it's not pretty, and at the time of writing honestly I don't know if it will work.